jornada-im/documentation/docs/jrn_metabase_admin.md

 ## Keeping the host and PostgreSQL up to date

-The jrn-metabase is usually hosted on a server running Linux or a similar OS.
+The JRN Metabase is usually hosted on a server running Linux or a similar OS.
 In the case of Ubuntu/Debian systems, keep the OS and PostgreSQL up to date with `apt`.
+Important tasks are listed below.
+For full documentation of PostgreSQL server administration see the [official PG Administrator Guide](https://www.postgresql.org/docs/current/admin.html)

 ## Updating LTER_core_metabase